 Although designing a system on an RTOS from the start is best, it is also possible to migrate an existing system to multitasking using an evolutionary approach.
 This is the topic of our article Evolution Not Revolution!
 Making the Transition to Multitasking.

 A related benefit of multitasking is it allows fuller use of the CPU.
 Waiting is intrinsic to embedded systems.
 During waits, the processor can be doing useful work rather than spinning in a loop.
 The technique used sans multitasking is to insert calls to background functions into these waiting spots within the important foreground code.
 It is not only difficult to fully utilize the time gaps this way, but such software is also difficult to maintain.
-As more code is added to either case, and as more operations are added to the main loop, timing is altered, so further and repeated adjustment is needed.
+As more code is added to foreground and background, timing is altered, so further and repeated adjustment is needed.
 This can be a perpetual nuisance and produces less than optimal results.
 It is simpler and better to let an automatic scheduler handle it.
 All spare time can be utilized, and idle looping is done only when there is nothing that needs to run.
 Also, idle time is collected into larger chunks, and during these, the processor can be put into a low power state, saving energy.
 The better efficiency may also allow you to use a cheaper processor.

 Kernel services are provided for resource management, memory management, event handling, messaging, interrupt handling and coordination with background code, and more.
 You avoid implementing similar services, so you can focus on application development.
 Also, well defined interfaces, designed with a great deal of care and fully documented, will not only offer good ways to do things but also lead to consistency in your application design.
 The kernel has been developed by people who have aptitude and interest in OS design, and the code has been proven in many systems before yours.

 The foregoing features impose a structure on the application.
 This results in a desirable consistency of design.